benbalter/benbalter.github.com/_posts/2020-02-06-blocking-vs-muting.md

 1. **GitHub is a software development platform**, meaning users come to the site to be productive - to collaborate with others to create software - not (primarily) so that their content is seen by others.
 This means that we, as a platform, are able to make opinionated product decisions that explicitly optimize for code collaboration, including [limiting](https://ben.balter.com/2020/01/17/ten-lessons-learned-fostering-a-community-of-communities-on-github/#7-offer-tiered-moderation-tools) disruptions to users' ability to collaboratively build software.
 2. **GitHub doesn't have any common spaces** (timelines, newsfeeds, etc.) where you'll see content from users other than events from those you explicitly opt-in to follow.
 Conversations exclusively happen in spaces governed by other users, users who have an incentive to keep conversations on-topic, constructive, and respectful in order to support their project and grow a community around their code.

 Extending the metaphor from earlier, imagine a town with no town's square, no common places to congregate.
 The disruptive townsperson can shout all they want in their living room or at a club house, but it's unlikely that many non-like-minded people will hear what they have to say.
-If they wander into the local cobbler or blacksmith and try shouting there, the owner can tell them to quiet down, or if necessary, kick them out if they think it's sufficiently bad for business.
+If they wander into the local cobbler or blacksmith's sop and try shouting there, the owner can tell them to quiet down, or if necessary, kick them out if they think it's sufficiently bad for business.

 On GitHub, users[^2] "control" certain spaces, such as repositories they own, or issues or comments they author in other user's repositories, with the ability to limit blocked user from interacting with content they control, regardless of its namespace.[^3] In the real world, just as a proprietor has dominion over their shop, your front lawn is yours, as is your seat at a coffee shop or your table at a restaurant, albeit temporarily and more limited in scope.

 ### It's _complicated_

+The megaphone metaphor illustrates an extreme.
+Not all disruptive behavior is malicious or intentional, nor is disruptive behavior always objectively disruptive, leaving lots of gray area between the absolutes.
 What may seem simple on the surface as "hide their post" or "don't let them comment", is [surprising complex when you look at all the facets](https://twitter.com/benbalter/status/1222956533794906113), but there are two aspects I'd specifically like to call out:

 #### 1. Hiding the blocked user's content